lukso-network/website-support-center/docs/migration/introduction.md

 You can migrate LYXe to LYX using the official [Migration Bridge](https://migrate.lukso.network/).
 Please check the `lukso.network` domain in order to guarantee that you are on the official app, before connecting your wallet.

-## What is the minimal amount of LYX that can be bridged?
+## What is the minimal amount that can be bridged?

 You need at least 1 LYXe within your connected wallet to start the migration.
 You can send any decimal values.